-When you have a great product, people brag about it for you, write good reviews, become repeat customers and if they own a shop, they carry it in their store.
-Having a great product also helps take pressure off when it comes to marketing and selling.
+When you have a great product, people brag about it for you, write good reviews, become repeat customers and if they own a retail store, they may even carry it.
+Having a great product also helps take the pressure off when it comes to marketing and selling.

 Get so specific with who your customer is, it’s like you’re selling to one person and one person only.

 You don’t need to know every detail of their lives but you should be able to describe the basics and fill in the blanks with your best guesses.
 This ensures you’re building an authentic profile and not making up a fantasy customer who doesn’t exist (i.e. She has amazing taste…an existing wardrobe that works perfectly with all my pieces…and she has an unlimited budget to spend on my products.)

-I know it can feel a little scary narrowing your customer down to one person but it really is incredibly helpful and doesn’t mean people who don’t fit the profile won’t buy from you.
+I know it can feel a little scary narrowing your customer down to one person but it really is incredibly helpful and doesn’t mean people who don’t fit the profile exactly, won’t buy from you.

 Instead, it’s going to help shoppers imagine using your product because they can picture exactly how they’ll look or feel.
-In a way it helps weed out people who hem and haw, likely never to buy and allows you to focus on those who will become loyal customers.
+In a way, it helps weed out people who hem and haw, likely never to buy, and allows you to focus on those who will become loyal customers.

 Think of it this way; imagine a popular fashion designer.
 When they design a new collection and organize a fashion show, they don’t create a look that appeals to as many people as possible or change their vision to cater to different tastes.
 They define the man or woman they envision wearing their clothes and create an entire show around that.

-Don’t be wishy-washy by offering one product for a certain type of person and the next product for someone who’s the complete opposite.
+Don’t be wishy-washy by offering one product for one type of person and another product for someone who’s the complete opposite.